codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why couldn't the kid see the pirate movie?
-Because it was rated arrr!
+Where does Napoleon keep his armies?
+In his sleevies.

 ## Daily Trivia

-The name of technology company HP stands for what?
+What is the most preferred image format used for logos in the Wikimedia database?
- 1. Husker-Pollosk
+ 1. .gif
- 2. Howard Packmann
+ 2. .svg
- 3. Hewlett-Packard
+ 3. .png
- 4. Hellman-Pohl
+ 4. .jpeg

 <details>
   <summary>Answer</summary>
-  Hewlett-Packard
+  .svg
 </details>